Skip to content

 November 19, 1945, Governor S. Willis appointed William A. Stanfill to fill Senator Happy Chandler’s Class II seat in Washington after Happy left to become the Baseball Commissioner.
 Stanfill served less than a year.

-November 19, 1948, mule-drawn wagons hauled 21,000 pounds of tobacco into the Geary-Wright Tobacco Warehouse at 1086 South Broadway in Lexington.
+November 19, 1948, click to see mule-drawn wagons haul 21,000 pounds of tobacco into the Geary-Wright Tobacco Warehouse at 1086 South Broadway in Lexington.
 R. E. Tipton of Belmont Farm grew the crop.

-November 19, 1951, the UK Wildcats accepted an invitation to play in the Cotton Bowl, its 3rd straight major post-season football game.
+November 19, 1951, the UK Wildcats, Coach Bear Bryant, and AD Bernie Shively accepted an invitation to play in the Cotton Bowl, its 3rd straight major post-season football game.

-November 19, 1953, the 1st three African American attorneys became members of the Louisville Bar Association.
+November 19, 1953, three African American attorneys became members of the Louisville Bar Association.
+A first for the river city.

-November 19, 1955, Blanton Collier’s Kentucky Wildcats ended their season by beating #17 Tennessee Volunteers 23-0.
-Earlier in the season, they tied #14 Auburn Tigers.
-The Wildcats finished the year with a 6-3-1 record.
+November 19, 1955, Millersburg native Blanton Collier’s Wildcats ended their season by defeating #17 Tennessee 23-0.
+Coach Collier ended his UK career against the Vols 5-2-1.
+Kentucky finished this year with a 6-3-1 record.

 Localtonians wish a Happy Birthday to Frankfort native, Miss Elizabeth born in 1960.
 The UK communications graduate broke barriers and became famous.